 - Short, shorter, shortest.

 I hope that this list of insect books for kids helps you out.
 Do you have some favorite books that you use during your insects and bugs study?
 I would love to hear about them.
-Please share them in the comments below.
+Check out these additional books for preschoolers.

 Are you looking for additional insects-themed activities?
 Check out the following resources in my store: